-Our Family Counseling Program provides mental health services to children, youth, and families, in individual, family and community settings.
+Our Mental Health Counseling Program provides mental health services to children, youth, and families, in individual, family and community settings.
 We utilize a strengths-based, family-centered approach and an array of strategies to support our clients in achieving their goals.

 We collaborate with important people in clients’ lives (family members, teachers, case workers, doctors, friends) in order to strengthen support that “wraps around” the client and fosters long term success.
 Some of our therapy clients receive psychiatric evaluation and medication monitoring on-site.
 Our therapists employ a number of approaches with children, including Play Therapy.
 Play therapy is a developmentally appropriate research-based method for treating children.